mallory-jpg/nft-collection/README.md

 * **On-Chain Data**: data stored on the contract itself, rather than via a third party
 * **SVG**: image built with code
 * **base64**: encoding format
+* **Event**: in Solidity, messages that are emitted by smart contracts & captured in real-time by our client

 ## Overview
 * NFT metadata format: